All Episodes

 Does that not warrant an investigation in and of itself?

-Well, by the way, to her credit, Senator Feinstein, the senior Democrat in the Intelligence Committee has said publicly that she believes clearly that Attorney General Lynch has to be investigated, and that this whole thing really uh is is so bad that she wants to see something done uh to dig much deeper.
+Well, by the way, to her credit, Senator Feinstein, the senior Democrat in the intelligence committee, has said publicly that she believes clearly that Attorney General Lynch has to be investigated and that this whole thing really is so bad that she wants to see something done to dig much deeper.

-And I I think it's a commentary on the Republicans just not being adequately aggressive and thinking in terms of of uh having energy and following up that nobody on the Republican side has said, you know, Senator Feinstein is exactly right.
+And I think it's a commentary on the Republicans just not being adequately aggressive and thinking in terms of having energy and following up that nobody on the Republican side has said, you know, Senator Feinstein is exactly right.

 And we should do on a bipartisan basis what Senator Feinstein has recommended.

-I mean, there's this can't be that hard to do that.
+I mean, it just can't be that hard to do that.

 It really shouldn't be that hard to do that.

-You know, I I've got to you suggest that Congress put an end to all of this.
+You know, I've got to, you suggested Congress put an end to all of this.

 I think that the president has five enemies now that he's dealing with that all want his destruction.